Panic of 1893: Receivership

-Pullman Strike
+1894 Pullman Strike

-In 1894, the U.S. Army intervened during a strike in Chicago to prevent property damage.
-The Pullman Strike began at the Pullman Company in Chicago after Pullman refused to either lower rent in the company town or raise wages for its workers due to increased economic pressure from the Panic of 1893.
-Since the Pullman Company was a railroad car company, this only increased the difficulty of acquiring rolling stock.
+The great Pullman Strike shut down most rail traffic in the Northern states from May to July 1894.
+President Grover Cleveland got federal courts to order a stop.
+He sent the U.S. Army to protect the railroads against mob violence in many cities.
+The strike was launched by the new American Railway Union (ARU) under the leadership of Eugene V. Debs at the Pullman Company factory in Chicago after its owner refused to either lower rent in the company town or raise wages for its workers.
+To win, the union tried to stop all trains carrying Pullman passenger cars.
+The Pullman cars also carried the U.S. mail, which the federal government was obliged to protect.
+The strike failed, the ARU collapsed, and Debs went to prison.

 American merchant tonnage

 The maritime industry of the United States did not escape the effects of the Panic of 1893.
-The total gross registered merchant marine tonnage employed in "foreign and coastwise trade and in the fisheries", as measured by the U.S. Census between 1888 and 1893, grew at a rate of about 2.74%.
+The total gross registered merchant marine tonnage employed in "foreign and coastwise trade and in the fisheries," as measured by the U.S. Census between 1888 and 1893, grew at a rate of about 2.74%.
 In 1894, U.S. gross tonnage decreased by 2.9%, and again in 1895 by 1.03%.

 Rates

 In 1894, the rate for a bushel of wheat by rail dropped from 14.70¢ in 1893 to 12.88¢.
 This rate continued to decrease, reaching a terminal rate in 1901 of 9.92¢ and never reached 12 cents between 1898 and 1910.

 Between 1893 and 1894, average shipping rates by lake or canal per wheat bushel decreased by almost 2 cents, from 6.33¢ to 4.44¢.
 Rates on the transatlantic crossing from New York City to Liverpool also decreased, from 2 and 3/8 pence to 1 and 15/16 pence, but this reflected a continuing trend downward from a high of 3 and 1/8 pence in 1891.